deadlybutter/C2/README.md

 Attach the data to a canvas.
 ```
-const canvas = new DCS.Canvas("test", data);
+const canvas = new C2.Canvas("test", data);
 ```

 And you're done!
-Every DCS Canvas has it's own state and automatically render on their own.
+Every C2 Canvas has it's own state and automatically render on their own.

 ## Render pipeline
-DCS accepts what it calls "operations".
+C2 accepts what it calls "operations".
 Every operation is a set of relative points and instructions on how they should be displayed.

 First, to define a new data object you should set it up like the following